Explore the destinations we are going to visit this year

 Find out more about ASEAN in the following short video.

-With this year’s theme ASEAN+ in the Global Value Chain we evaluated 3 countries to give us the most insight about it.
+With this year’s theme, “Shaping the future with renewable energy and automation”, we evaluated three countries to give us the most insight into the topic.

-The journey of this year’s exploreASEAN edition will lead us to two founder nations of ASEAN – Singapore and Thailand – and to one of ASEAN’s main partners and ASEAN+ member state, South Korea.
+The journey of this year’s exploreASEAN edition will lead us to two founder nations of ASEAN – Singapore and Malaysia– and to Vietnam, which joined ASEAN in 1995.